 Literally to let people say, all right, give me your best argument.

-So it would be great if the people who have the ability to thrive in a different atmosphere had the opportunity to get there, and they wouldn't always be able to do it themselves.
+So it would be great if the people who have the ability to thrive in a different atmosphere had the opportunity to get there.

 So just an idea.

-So if you're wondering if uh reasonable common sense people would agree with Trump, well, there you go.
+So if you're wondering if reasonable common sense people would agree with Trump, well, there you go.

 Sounds like he's a very reasonable alderman.

-They probably could do something to lower it, but for whatever reason, their priorities are not that.
+But for whatever reason, their priorities are not that.

-Um I supposed to care a lot.
+So am I supposed to care a lot?

-It's my capital, of course I want that cleaned up.
+Of course, I want that cleaned up.

-Of course, that that represents me.
+Of course, that represents me.

-I mean, they do have the ability to vote in people who would change that.
+I mean, they do have the ability to vote in people who would change that, and they apparently are not choosing that path.

 At what point does it just seem their problem?